-The CPG Industry is Going Digital.
-Here’s Why – and Why Now.
+It's Time for a CPG Digital Transformation.
+Here's Why - and Why Now.

 Today, the consumer experience increasingly skews digital; COVID-19 alone accelerated e-commerce by 10 years in 10 months.
 For an industry that spent some 30 years utilizing a limited toolset for distributing products and information, the new market landscape demands a major pivot to ensure success.

 The digital transformation of CPG is on the docket for multiple reasons.
-Marketing channels have become hyper targeted, favoring technically savvy, agile brands.
-Properly marketing and delivering rapidly consumed items—such as packaged foods, toiletries, over-the-counter drugs and cosmetics—in this heavily digital age demands a major strategy shift.
+Marketing and digital channels have become hyper targeted, favoring technically savvy, agile brands.
+Properly marketing and delivering rapidly consumed items—such as packaged foods, toiletries, over-the-counter drugs and cosmetics—in this heavily digital age demands a major strategy and business model shift.
 Traditionally, consumer packaged goods companies planned for long product lifecycles with lengthy new product development processes.
 Today, such development must be turbo-charged to compete.

 Connected consumers are bombarded with choices, it’s true, but more significantly, their entire decision-making and purchasing process has transformed as it increasingly moves online.
 Imagine what some of the following changes may mean for your brand:

 - Niche products with precisely positioned value propositions abound thanks to lowered barriers for new manufacturers.